-My favorite recent articles about growth, marketing and business life.
+My favorite recent startup articles about growth, marketing and business life.

 1) The Four Cringe-Worthy Mistakes Too Many Startups Make with Data